Here’s everything you need to know on how to avoid counterfeit masks

 Chances are that the links provided in the email contain malware that may be downloaded to your device.
 We suggest looking out for broken links and mistakes in grammar or spelling.

 Keep in mind that not all emails from companies that use free services are a scam.
-Many smaller businesses often use the free services, so to differentiate between the two we recommend googling the brand directly to confirm its email address and the company itself.
+Many smaller businesses often use the free services, so to differentiate between them we recommend googling the brand directly to confirm its email address and the company itself.

 What is the TGA?